ridhamp4/ridhamp4.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I have been selected as Deputy Contingent Leader of the IIT Gandhinagar Tech Contingent for Inter IIT Tech Meet 14.0 (Oct 3, 2025).
+I have been selected as Deputy Contingent Leader of the IIT Gandhinagar Tech Contingent for Inter IIT Tech Meet 14.0.